Pasanpr/pasanpremaratne.com/src/pages/2018-09-01-using-sourcery-to-implement-equality/index.md

 {% for type in types.enums where type.implements.AutoEquatable %}
 ```

-At the bottom we'll close this tag off
+At the bottom we'll close this tag off.

 ```
 {% endfor %}